ryanrolds/screeps-bot-choreographer/README.md

 ### Creeps

+* Attacker - Rally at Attack Flag and attack hostiles in room
+* Builder - Harvest/pick up energy in room and completes construction
+* Defender - Attacks hostiles creeps in room
+* Defender Drone -
+* Distributor - Moves energy from Containers/Storage into Spawner, Turrets, Labs, and other colony core structures
+* Explorer - Goes to rooms in domain to get visibility (triggers remote harvesting)
 * Harvester - Harvests and brings energy back to Spawner/Origin
+* Hauler - Picks up and takes energy in containers to colony storage, also picks up dropped resources
 * Miner - Harvests and places energy in nearby container
-* Hauler - Picks up and takes energy in containers to colony storage, also picks up dropped resources
-* Builder - Harvest/pick up energy in room and completes construction
 * Repairer - Harvest/pick up energy in room and repair structures
-* Defender - Attacks hostiles creeps in room
-* Explorer - Goes to rooms in domain to get visibility (triggers remote harvesting)
-* Distributor - Moves energy from Containers/Storage into Spawner, Turrets, Labs, and other colony core structures
 * Reserver - Claims/Reserves rooms
-* Attacker - Rally at Attack Flag and attack hostiles in room
+* Upgrader - Upgrades room controllers

+### Parties

+Groups of creeps, typically called a quad, are represented by a single party, which is a process that assigns member creeps move, attack, and heal orders.
+Parties are created by a manager process, see `runnable.manager.buffer` and `runnable.manager.war`.

 ### Colony